Choosing a Routing Policy

 Use a simple routing policy when you have a single resource that performs a given function for your domain, for example, one web server that serves content for the example.com website.
 In this case, Amazon Route 53 responds to DNS queries based only on the values in the resource record set, for example, the IP address in an A record.

-Use the weighted routing policy when you have multiple resources that perform the same function (for example, web servers that serve the same website) and you want Amazon Route 53 to route traffic to those resources in proportions that you specify (for example, 40% to one server and 60% to the other).
+Use the weighted routing policy when you have multiple resources that perform the same function (for example, web servers that serve the same website) and you want Amazon Route 53 to route traffic to those resources in proportions that you specify (for example, one quarter to one server and three quarters to the other).
 For more information about weighted resource record sets, see Weighted Routing.

 Use the latency routing policy when you have resources in multiple Amazon EC2 data centers that perform the same function and you want Amazon Route 53 to respond to DNS queries with the resources that provide the best latency.
 For example, you might have web servers for example.com in the Amazon EC2 data centers in Ireland and in Tokyo.
 When a user browses to example.com, Amazon Route 53 chooses to respond to the DNS query based on which data center gives your user the lowest latency.
 For more information about latency resource record sets, see Latency-Based Routing.

 Use the failover routing policy when you want to configure active-passive failover, in which one resource takes all traffic when it's available and the other resource takes all traffic when the first resource isn't available.
 For more information about failover resource record sets, see Configuring Active-Passive Failover by Using Amazon Route 53 Failover and Failover Alias Resource Record Sets.
 For information about creating failover resource record sets in a private hosted zone, see Configuring Failover in a Private Hosted Zone.

 Use the geolocation routing policy when you want Amazon Route 53 to respond to DNS queries based on the location of your users.
 For more information about geolocation resource record sets, see Geolocation Routing.